tdeckers/utcar/README.md

 If an (X)SIA message of UR is received, an OFF message is sent.
 Support for more messages types might be added later.

+## Running in a container

+You can also run utcar in a container:

+	docker run -p 12300:12300 tdeckers/utcar -port=10000 -taddr=localhost:8443

 # Building

 To cross-compile for different platforms, set up your cross compilers for the platforms you need.